Skip to main content

 25//!

-26//! - [`Replace`]: Triggered when a component is removed from an entity, regardless if it is then replaced with a new value.
+26//! - [`Discard`]: Triggered when a component is removed from an entity, regardless if it is then replaced with a new value.

 27//! - [`Remove`]: Triggered when a component is removed from an entity and not replaced, before the component is removed.